openresty/docker-openresty/README.md

 To use `opm` in the `alpine` image, you must also install the `curl` and `perl` packages; they are not included by default because they double the image size.
 You may install them like so: `apk add --no-cache curl perl`.

-To use `opm` in the `stretch` image, you must also install the `openresty-opm` package as shown in [this example](https://github.com/openresty/docker-openresty/blob/master/stretch/Dockerfile.opm_example).
+To use `opm` within the `stretch` image, you can either use the `stretch-fat` image or install the `openresty-opm` package in a custom build (which you would need to do to install your own `opm` packages anyway), as shown in [this example](https://github.com/openresty/docker-openresty/blob/master/stretch/Dockerfile.opm_example).

 LuaRocks